BettoRaite/BettoRaite/README.md

 - 📫 How to reach me: https://t.me/BettoRaite
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Who am I?
+- 💭 Some things: I like typescript 💙 I like React 💙

 Ok, github profile is ready ✅
 <br />